adelebrgx/Pokemon-TCG/README.md

 The controller assigned to him/her switches turn to his/her opponent.

+The controller doesn't contain the logic of the game itself as the MVC model hadn't been studied in class yet.
+However, it is set in the model but the controller allows to delegate to entities the logic of a game.

 ## Tests

 Each class method is tested in the method of a test file.
 Each method of the test file tests different scenarios and considers different border cases.
+The coverage of the project's lines may vary a little as some functionnalities depend on hazard and not the same number of lines are tested each time.

 ## Built with